What are 15 of the best foods for sleep?

 Helpful product: Try banana bites from Amazon if you’re on the move a lot and want to sneak in your banana serving!

-Almonds are another one of those foods for sleep, that contain a whole plethora of vitamins and amino acids that help us fall asleep and stay asleep.
+Almonds are another one of those best foods for sleep, that contain a whole plethora of vitamins and amino acids that help us fall asleep and stay asleep.
 In this case its niacin which help regulates stress, protein, which helps maintain blood sugar spiking and keeps you asleep longer, and the almighty L-Tryptophan which converts into seratonin which in turn converts into melatonin to help us sleep.

 Helpful product: Try blue diamond almonds from Amazon to get your nutrients from this amazing superfood.